thulin82/website/README.md

 ###Develop and test locally

-Make changes in your git repo, publish using `make local-publish` and reload your browser.
+Make changes in your repo, publish using `make local-publish` and reload your browser.

 ```
 # Do changes and then publish them locally.